-At the time of the sampling survey on 5 June 2020 it was found that the exercise of the consent was having no more than a minor effect on the pH of the tributary.
-However, there was a mild increase in the suspended solids concentration and a conspicuous change in the visual clarity of the tributary as a result of the unauthorised stormwater and washwater discharges from the site that exceeded the suspended solids limit.
+At the time of the sampling survey on 07 December 2020 it was found that the exercise of the consent was having no more than a minor effect on the tributary.
+While the stormwater discharge from the site exceeded the suspended solids limit this did not appear to affect the receiving waters as there was no increase in suspended solids or visual clarity change between the upstream and downstream sites.